pyg-team/pytorch_geometric/README.md

 ### Anaconda

-You can now install PyG via [Anaconda](https://anaconda.org/pyg/pyg) for all major OS/PyTorch/CUDA combinations 🤗 If you have not yet installed PyTorch, install it via :obj:`conda` as described in the [official PyTorch documentation](https://pytorch.org/get-started/locally/).
+You can now install PyG via [Anaconda](https://anaconda.org/pyg/pyg) for all major OS/PyTorch/CUDA combinations 🤗 If you have not yet installed PyTorch, install it via `conda` as described in the [official PyTorch documentation](https://pytorch.org/get-started/locally/).
 Given that you have PyTorch installed (`>=1.8.0`), simply run

 ```